 - It also wants to highlight the message that ‘concussion can kill’ via a public awareness campaign that aims to cancel out any misconceptions about concussion

 Other MPs who have written the report go across parties and include Lord Addlington; Baroness Grey-Thompson; and Chris Heaton-Harris.
 The report states it doesn’t wish to undermine sport but most importantly, seeks to protect the welfare of the participants in it from long-term brain damage.

 MP Chris Bryant says his plans for the charter are to get things started in terms of concussion in sport.
 He said: “We don’t want to wrap children in cotton wool and each of us are passionate supporters of sport and the positive role it has to play in the lives of young people; however, parents, schools and sporting bodies need to recognise when concussion occurs and how to ensure that children are protected.”

 Recent legal action in America has also highlighted the issue of concussion and its links with heading in football.
 Parents are taking legal action against FIFA who they say has not protected young players from the risks of concussion.
 The group of parents says FIFA has acted negligently but that they don’t want financial compensation but new rules for the game.
 The group says there is research to prove that heading in football damages neck muscles which haven’t been properly developed in young people.
 They also want people who are suspected of having had a concussion injury to be more closely monitored.

-If you would like to know how to start a brain injury claim please call our no win no fee solicitors on our national accident helpline or complete one of our online claim forms.
+If you would have sustained a rugby injury and would like to know how to start a brain injury claim please get in touch.
+Call our no win no fee solicitors on 0800 342 3206 or complete one of our online claim forms.